Achilles Tendonitis and Shoe Type

 So, if you have a high arch, the Brooks Glycerin could very well be a suitable shoe for you.
 If you however don't happen to have a high arch, then the Brooks Glycerin may not be what you need.

-You should probably go to a specialist foot store and ask them to test your foot type so you can be a bit surer about your shoes.
+Additionally, you can go to a specialist foot store and ask them to test your foot type so you can be a bit surer about your shoes.

 Best of luck in that marathon and I hope the achilles tendinitis stays away!